Parera-Portell/IceMap500/README.md

 -CCRS downscaling and reprojection tools, ftp://ftp.ccrs.nrcan.gc.ca/ad/CCRS_CANADA/Software/Compositing_V5.5.

 Instructions on how to run the script and required data are detailed in the py file.
-It will only work with MODIS L1B data.
+Works with MODIS L1B data.